Sysmagine/SemanticDiff/.github/ISSUE_TEMPLATE/feature-request-vscode.md

 ---
-name: Feature Request
+name: Feature Request (VS Code)
-about: Suggest an idea for SemanticDiff
+about: You would like to suggest an idea for our Visual Studio Code Extension
 title: ''
 labels: enhancement
 assignees: ''